-There are separate markups on tradable and non-tradable goods (Table 4) since firms have pricing power under monopolistic competition.
-We use estimates for the price markups from Martins, Scarpetta and Pilat (1996) in the case of US, Japan and the euro Area and the rest of the world.
+There are separate markups on tradable and nontradable goods (Table 4) since firms have pricing power under monopolistic competition.
+We use estimates for the price markups from Martins, Scarpetta, and Pilat (1996) in the case of the United States, Japan, the euro area, and the rest of the world.
 The U.S. bloc has the lowest price markup, indicating the greatest degree of competition, while Japan and the euro area have the highest.
-For emerging Asia the markups reflect preliminary estimates done at the IMF for a few countries of this bloc.
+For emerging Asia, the markups reflect preliminary estimates done at the IMF for a few countries of this bloc.
 In the labor market, we assumed agents have the same pricing power, yielding a 20 percent wage markup in all regions (Table 4).

-The parametrization of the reaction functions are shown in Table 5.
-US, Japan, the euro Area and the rest of the world all follow a non-aggressive inflation-forecast-based (IFB) rule.
-We use a coefficient of 0.8 on the lagged short-term interest and a weight of 0.5 on the three-quarter ahead gap between inflation and its target.
-The year-on-year CPI inflation target is assumed to be fixed at two percent for Japan, the euro Area, and the rest of the world, and somewhat higher, at 2.5 percent, for the United States.
-Thus, both the baseline and the alternative scenarios we consider assume that Japan has emerged from the liquidity trap, deflation has ended, and the interest rate channel of monetary policy is fully effective.5 Emerging Asia is assumed to pursue a fixed nominal exchange rate against the U.S. dollar.
+The parameterization of the reaction functions are shown in Table 5.
+The United States, Japan, the euro area, and the rest of the world all follow a nonaggressive inflation-forecastbased (IFB) rule.
+We use a coefficient of 0.8 on the lagged short-term interest and a weight of 0.5 on the three-quarter-ahead gap between inflation and its target.
+The year-on-year CPI inflation target is assumed to be fixed at 2 percent for Japan, the euro area, and the rest of the world, and somewhat higher, at 2.5 percent, for the United States.
+Thus, both the baseline and the alternative scenarios assume that Japan has emerged from the liquidity trap, deflation has ended, and the interest rate channel of monetary policy is fully effective.
+Emerging Asia is assumed to pursue a fixed nominal exchange rate against the U.S. dollar.

 The calibration of each region's external sector is reported in Table 6.
-Using the IMF's Direction of Trade Statistics on merchandise trade, the national accounts data on the imports of goods and services, and the United Nations' Commodity Trade Statistics (COMTRADE) data on each region's imports of consumption and investment goods, a disaggregated steady-state matrix delineating the pattern and composition of trade for all regions' exports and imports was derived.
+Using the IMF's Direction of Trade Statistics on merchandise trade, the national accounts data on the imports of goods and services, and the United Nations' Commodity Trade Statistics (COMTRADE) data on each region's imports of consumption and investment goods, a disaggregated steadystate matrix delineating the pattern and composition of trade for all regions' exports and imports was derived.
 All the weight coefficients in the demand function for imports in Table 1 and the regional composition of imports in Table 6 were derived on the basis of this trade matrix.
-For the corresponding trade elasticities, we assume that the elasticity of substitution between domestically-produced and imported tradable (consumption and investment) goods is 2.5.
+For the corresponding trade elasticities, we assume that the elasticity of substitution between domestically produced and imported tradable (consumption and investment) goods is 2.5.
 The elasticity of substitution between (consumption and investment) goods from different regions is set at 1.5, consistent with existing estimates of import elasticities.
 The elasticity of substitution between tradables and nontradables is assumed to be 0.5.